Jun Hyo-seong: 2005–2008: Career beginnings, planned debut with Five Girls and personal struggles

 She was picked as the final 6 and later went on to sign a recording contract with Good Entertainment.
 She signed officially in 2006 and started to live in the dorms with Yoobin and Uee as a trainee and started going to school in Seoul.
 Good Entertainment had initially intended for Hyoseong to debut in a three-member group along with Yoobin and Uee, but ended up adding G.NA and Jiwon.
-They were set to debut as a five-member group called "Five Girls".
-In 2007, before their official debut, the group starred in a reality show on MTV called "Diary of Five Girls".
-Five Girls were never able to debut due to their company's financial issues.
+They were set to debut as a five-member group called Five Girls.
+In 2007, before their official debut, the group starred in a reality show on MTV called Diary of Five Girls, but were never able to debut due to their company's financial issues.

-In 2008, after "Five Girls" disbandment, she started working at a part-time job and managed to earn enough money to attend Inha University; however, her college life was short-lived.
+In 2008, after Five Girls disbandment, she started working at a part-time job and managed to earn enough money to attend Inha University; however, her college life was short-lived: as only Uee and her were left in the company, Hyoseong thought she had to work hard and focus on lessons, so she dropped out of school.

-However, she was faced with a larger obstacle during her 11th grade when her father was diagnosed with lung cancer, though he initially recovered after treatment.
+During her 11th grade, her father was diagnosed with lung cancer, though he initially recovered after treatment.
 Her father was still weak when he decided to go back to work to support his family and the cancer recurred, this time being much more aggressive.
 The doctors told Hyoseong's family to "be ready".
 Her father died of lung cancer in 2008.
 At this point, Hyoseong was no longer a trainee with Good Entertainment and had decided to start attending college again.
 However, her plans changed when a TS Entertainment agent contacted her.